cjakma/wood-case-keyboard/README.md

 ![ins7][ins7]
 7. Take off the result.
 8. Make a hole at back, so that USB connector can show up.
-   I did by hand with dremel.
+   I did it by hand with dremel.
 ![ins8][ins8]
 9. Sand and finish it with oil stain and varnish.